 Because we want you to be as comfortable and confident as possible in the days leading up to your baby's birth, during labor and when it's time to go home, UConn Health offers these preparing for pregnancy classes so you can learn what to expect.

 A class offered on breastfeeding for expectant parents led by a certified lactation consultant.
 Discussion topics include the benefits of breastfeeding, how to get started, and how the rest of the family can help the breastfeeding mother as well as how to continue breastfeeding and working.
 Class is held online from 6 to 8 p.m. via Zoom.
-Class is free and limited to 20 couples.
+Fee is $25.00/family and limited to 20 couples.
 Call 860-679-7692 to register.

 November 18, 2020

 The class will cover anatomy and physiology of pregnancy and labor, emotions of pregnancy, nutrition, fetal growth and development, comfort measures for labor, working with unexpected events in labor, cesarean delivery as well as practice of relaxation and breathing techniques for labor.
 Class is held online from 8 a.m. to 12 p.m. via Zoom.
 Fee is $75.00 and limited to 8 couples.
 Call 860-679-7692 to register.